Computing Supported Models via Transformation to Stable Models: Conclusion

 \section{Conclusion}

 We presented a transformation-based method for computing supported models using standard ASP solvers.
 Our approach bridges the gap between theoretical semantics (supported models, defined in 1988) and practical tools (modern ASP solvers optimized for stable models).
-We showed that our transformation provides a practically integrated method, and our empirical evaluation justifies its utility against established Clark's Completion/SAT-based methods.